Skip to main content

 - name: pharmacy_claim

-Also clean up the corresponding models/models.yml file accordingly.
+Also clean up the corresponding models/models.yml file, removing unnecessary models, etc.

 python3 -m venv .venv